eclipse-thingweb/node-wot/packages/binding-http/README.md

-    allowSelfSigned?: boolean;               // Accept self signed certificates serverKey?: string;                      // HTTPs server secret key file serverCert?: string;                     // HTTPs server certificate file security?: TD.SecurityScheme;            // Security scheme of the server baseUri?: string                         // A Base URI to be used in the TD in cases where the client will access a different URL than the actual machine serving the thing.
+    allowSelfSigned?: boolean;               // Accept self signed certificates serverKey?: string;                      // HTTPs server secret key file serverCert?: string;                     // HTTPs server certificate file security?: TD.SecurityScheme[];          // A list of possible security schemes to be used by things exposed by this servient. baseUri?: string                         // A Base URI to be used in the TD in cases where the client will access a different URL than the actual machine serving the thing.
 [See Using BaseUri below] middleware?: MiddlewareRequestHandler;   // the MiddlewareRequestHandler function.
 See [Adding a middleware] section below.
 }